mmoya26/dollarguard/README.md

 Personal project to learn Angular and everything involded with it.

-## Currently working on: Integrating expense form with database (functionality)
+## Currently working on: Design details

 ## Todo: Expense Form (not high priority)
 - Add character count to notes text input field